Skip to main content

 Do students need an account to use the sticky notes?

 No. Students open the link and start adding notes immediately.
-There is no signup, no login, and no app to install.
+There is no login, and no app to install.

 Can I change the color of individual sticky notes?